The link took me to a page with a black lace, corset top dress….I am guessing you don’t mean that for everyday?

 I don’t know if you’re into it, but faux fur coats!
-I just got one at a thrift store, man those things are warm, and I get so many compliments on it.posted about 5 years ago
+I just got one at a thrift store, man those things are warm, and I get so many compliments on it.posted over 5 years ago

 i know! i always have the same problem.

 but i tend to sacrifice warmth over looking good.

 though i do live in california so i cant really complain…right?